Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 Line (4B) shows a common way to allocate a buffer for `length` number of bytes.

 Using `alloc` this way is a bit cumbersome.
-In line (5) the exact same thing is accomplished with **New**:  `n2 := New(int);` New always allocates memory on the heap, and must be followed with a `free` of that memory (line (6)).
+In line (5) the exact same thing is accomplished with **New**:  `n2 := New(int);` New always allocates memory on the heap, returning a pointer.
+It must be followed with a `free` of that memory (line (6)).
 New just calls alloc and then the initializer, which sets the memory to its default zero-value.
 New is not a keyword built into the language, but rather a regular procedure that does heap allocation.
 It is also defined in the _Basic_ module.
 You could be extremely careful and write a zero-value (here null) in that memory as in line (7), just to be sure that subsequent use of that memory will be more safe.
 But this is by no means necessary.